Chinese Eggplant with Garlic Sauce – Restaurant Style! (VIDEO)

 Notes

-How to Pick the best Chinese Eggplant: Try to pick one that is roughly same in size – I prefer the smaller/thinner ones, as I find them to be even less bitter.
+How to Pick an Eggplant – Try to pick one that is roughly same in size – I prefer the smaller/thinner ones, as I find them to be even less bitter.
 The skin should be bright and shiny, with no bruises or brown spots.
 The eggplant should be bendable but firm.

-Cutting Your Chinese Eggplant: Cut your eggplant into 1/2″ thick pieces about 3-4 inches long.
+Cutting Tips – Cut your eggplant into 1/2″ thick pieces about 3-4 inches long.
 The goal here is to cut the eggplant thick enough to withhold the steaming process and still be firm and meaty.
 Cut the eggplant into uniform pieces so they cook evenly.

 Nutrition